-- Do not press “Reply all” to more than ten people.
+Do not press “Reply all” to more than ten people.
+Pretty please?

 A columnist at VentureBeat recently wrote about the supposed Dropbox Effect and whether it is real or not.
 I think it is, but not the way most people seem to be using the term.
 I see three aspects the supposed Dropbox effect: